polkadot-developers/substrate-developer-hub.github.io/docs/tutorials/create-a-pallet.md

 > Note that substrate adheres to the [semver](https://semver.org/) standards - thus each release is on the form `major.minor.patch`.
 In general it is _not_ expected that major releases are compatible!
-Thus if you are developing a pallet, or integrating ones, bes sure to match versions to keep things all working collectively correctly.
+Thus if you are developing a pallet, or integrating ones, be sure to match versions to keep things all working collectively correctly.

 ### Your Pallet's Dev Dependencies